zktuong/getSRA/README.md

 ```

 ## usage
-download Accession list file from SRA run selector and place the file in the folder you want them to appear.
+download Accession list file from SRA run selector and place the file in the folder you want them to appear.<\n>
 getSRA will do the prefetch and fastqdump in succession.
 ```bash
 getSRA SRR_Acc_List.txt